Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 Instructor's homepage: aclassen.faculty.arizona.edu

 Office Hours: T and Thu 9-10 a.m. and after appointment.
-Please feel free to see me also at any other time when I am available (always wear a mask).
+Please feel free to see me also at any other time when I am available (always wear a mask, please).
 Use e-mail or phone to contact me beforehand, since I might have sudden meetings or might do research in the library.
-With ca. 120 students in one class I will not be able to talk with all of you individually, considering that I hold two office hours, but I will try my best to be available for each one of you as the need arises.
+With ca. 80 students in one class I will not be able to talk with all of you individually, considering that I hold two office hours, but I will try my best to be available for each one of you as the need arises.
+Hence, use my alternative times and make an appointment with me.
+The easiest way to connect would be via a zoom meeting: https://arizona.zoom.us/j/97291834166

 Departmental telephone: (520) 621-7385